kentavv/haimer_probe/README.md

 * 3: find upper-left corner, moving to the right, then around the corner, and then towards the operator
 * 7: find lower-right corner, moving to the left, then around the corner, and then away from the operator
 * 9: find lower-left corner, moving to the right, then around the corner, and then away from the operator
-* G: probe the dimensions of all the holes found by z_camera.py

 ## Some references
 http://www.insticc.org/Primoris/Resources/PaperPdf.ashx?idPaper=73860